openoereb/pyramid_oereb/CONTRIBUTING.rst

 configuration as it is under development.
 We recommend to use a linux system but the application is tested and may also be used in a windows environment.

+NOTE
-.. note:: Use the installation instructions below for local development instances only!
+   Use the installation instructions below for local development instances only!

 ...on Linux
 ~~~~~~~~~~~